Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Case study

-As a result of the demand and occupancy patterns observed above, the electricity and cooling demand per building occupant (estimated here by the number of connected WiFi devices) increases significantly, as shown in Figure~\ref{fig:data_2018_2020_per_device}.
+As a result of the demand and occupancy patterns observed above, the electricity and cooling demand per WiFi-connected device (an indicator of the change in demand per building occupant) increases significantly, as shown in Figure~\ref{fig:data_2018_2020_per_device}.
 This would appear to indicate that building systems on campus were operated normally during the COVID-19 pandemic.
-The increased ventilation requirements as well as the increase in the space required per occupant due to social distancing led to an increased cooling demand.
-If remote learning and flexible work arrangements do indeed become a long-term feature in university campuses, however, building operation should be adapted to better provide for occupants' needs while minimizing energy use.
+The increased ventilation requirements, as well as the increase in the space required per occupant due to social distancing, led to increased cooling demand.
+If remote learning and flexible work arrangements do indeed become a long-term feature in university campuses, however, building operations should be adapted to better provide for occupants' needs while minimizing energy use.